Android is immune to viruses, Windows Phone is not, says Orange customer support

 posted on Dec 19, 2011, 9:25 AM 6

 you are all wrong. the customer service rep answered correctly.
 The question. wasn't "do they get viruses?" which the answer would be yes, it was "do they NOT get viruses?"

+The thing that makes me uncomfortable about the service rep in this screenshot is that he/she claims that WP7 gets slow and experiences hangs, while Android does not.
+While I am going to stay away from the Android part of that, I have to say that is a very inaccurate on the WP7 part.
+WP7 getting slow or freezing for users seems to be a rare exception, not the norm.
 On a side note, since many articles have been coming up recently on the topic of viruses and malware, I just want to say that It seems most laypeople use the words "virus" and "malware" interchangeably, so I wouldn't try nitpicking on a technicality and saying that a specific OS does or does not get "viruses" when it is in fact susceptible to "malware."
 That being said, pretty much all OSes are going to be susceptible to malware, so it is rather pointless sensationalizing the existence of malware on any OS.

 I'm surprised Microsoft doesn't sue them all the way back to the grove.
 Who the hell is Orange anyway?
 Those are libelous statements she's saying about MS products, being it's now on the internet, that aren't true.
 THIS, people, is why MS is having such a hard time getting WP7 handsets into peoples' hands.
 It's all because of ignorant reps on every carrier talking sh!t about an OS they know nothing about.